Wall Street dragged down by Amazon, tech weakness

 (Reuters) - A dreadful week for technology stocks worsened on Monday as Amazon and Tesla shares fell further, setting a grim tone for markets already worried about China’s decision to raise import tariffs on U.S. products.

 Amazon (AMZN.O) dropped as much as 3 percent after President Donald Trump launched his latest attack over the pricing of the world’s biggest online retailer’s deliveries through the U.S. postal system and promised unspecified changes.
-[L4N1RF4AK]

 The stock was the biggest drag on the S&P 500 .SPX and the Nasdaq .IXIC and weighed the most on the S&P consumer discretionary index .SPLRCD, which fell 1.32 percent.